Kolvereid

-Kolvereid is a town in the municipality of Nærøysund in Trøndelag county, Norway.
+Kolvereid is a town in Nærøysund Municipality in Trøndelag county, Norway.
 The town of Kolvereid is located at the west end of the Kolvereidvågen bay, off of the inner part of the Foldafjord.
-The Norwegian County Road 770 runs through the town, connecting it to Rørvik to the west and Foldereid to the east.
+The Norwegian County Road 770 runs through the town, connecting it to the nearby town of Rørvik to the west and to the village of Foldereid to the east.

-The town was the administrative centre of the old Nærøy Municipality until 2020 when it was merged into Nærøysund Municipality.
+The town was the administrative centre of the old Nærøy Municipality from 1964 until 2020 when it was merged into Nærøysund Municipality.
+Before that, Kolvereid was the administrative centre of the old Kolvereid Municipality which existed from 1838 until 1964.

-The municipality of Nærøy declared town status for the village of Kolvereid in 2002, making it the smallest town in Norway.
-The 1.29 km2 town has a population (2018) of 1,723 and a population density of 1388 PD/km2.
+Nærøy Municipality declared town status for the village of Kolvereid in 2002, making it the smallest town in Norway.
+The 1.29 km2 town has a population (2024) of 1,791 and a population density of 1388 PD/km2.

-Kolvereid is located in the middle of Nærøy, with the town located on the shore of the Foldafjord.
+Kolvereid is located in the middle of Nærøysund, with the town located on the shore of the Foldafjord.
 The area has grown considerably over the past 30 years.
 It has a well-developed trade and service industry.

 Kolvereid is home to the municipality's culture centre, comprising a stage and a cinema, a sports hall, as well as outdoor sports facilities.
 Kolvereid Church dates back to 1874; the church was designed by architect Jacob Wilhelm Nordan.
 It was built of wood and has 350 seats.

-Kolvereid was the administrative centre of the old municipality of Kolvereid which existed from 1838 until 1964.